Beepboop-B/TRACK-1-AI-Growth-Agentic-Commerce---Dori/README.md

 ## Known Limitations
 - Data persistence uses local `.json` instead of a full Postgres/Redis cluster to keep the demo lightweight.
 - OpenAI is used for intent extraction, but a deterministic heuristic fallback is included if the key is missing.

+NOTE: I had like 10 hours to make this for the buildathon and on no sleep , got to know about this on the last day lmao.
+But vibecoding and not vibecoding and some enrgy drinks helped to make this little something and if the assessor is reading this , I'll be worth it , you won't regret .
+Trust .